THE PEOPLE BEHIND THE CRYPT

 Derk Blaisse's dream is shared by the Dean of the St George’s Cathedral, Michael Weeder, a jazz enthusiast himself, who has a vision for Cape Town’s Cathedral as the ‘people’s church’ reaching out to diverse communities through The Crypt - and the universal language of jazz music.

 Born in Amsterdam, self-taught pianist Derk Blaisse is well-known in Franschhoek, having relocated there in 1995.
-In 2000 he started the National Cheese Festival in South Africa, and together with his wife Charlotte Daneel, opened La Fromagerie Restaurant at La Grange in Franschhoek.
+In 2000 he started the National Cheese Festival in South Africa, and together with his late wife Charlotte Daneel, opened La Fromagerie Restaurant at La Grange in Franschhoek.
 The restaurant became famous for both its Cheese Platters, and Jazz on Friday, which featured some of the Cape’s top jazz musicians, including his own jazz band, the Cape Dutch Connection.

 After 11 years of Jazz on Friday in Franschhoek with Derk Blaisse’s band Cape Dutch Connection, The Crypt Jazz Restaurant opened its doors on the 19th of April 2013, to create a platform for Cape jazz musicians and Capetonians.
 The Crypt is part of Desmond Tutu’s Memorial and Witness Centre which memorizes the famous march held in 1989, a few months before Mandela was released from prison.
 The march started at the Centre which in itself is part of St George’s Cathedral built by architect Herbert Baker and completed in 1890.

-All the beef on this menu is from the Nguni cattle herd at Sneeuberg Nature Reserve in the Great Karoo, owned by Charlotte Daneel and Derk Blaisse.
+All the beef on this menu is from the Nguni cattle herd at Sneeuberg Nature Reserve in the Great Karoo, owned by the late Charlotte Daneel and Derk Blaisse.
 The Reserve comprises 14 500 hectare and is situated in the Sneeuberg Mountains with an altitude from 1550 to 2000 meters.
 A fertile valley with famous Karoo grasses and herbs provides an abundance of grazing for the Nguni herd, Eland, Zebra, Swart Wildebees and other antelope.
 The beef is matured and hung for up to 20 days to enhance flavour and tenderness. (www.sneeubergnaturereserve.com)